SDU-UAS-Center/sdu-agro-tools/agrotool_colorsegmenter/README.md

 2. Add the Plugin Folder
    - Clone the plugin repository or copy the plugin folder to the `python/plugins` directory found inside the profile folder from Step 1.
    - Make sure to restart QGIS after copying the plugin folder to ensure it is detected.

+3. Complie the Plugin
+   - Locate the complie.bat file in the plugin directory.
+   - Double-click the compile.bat file.
+This will convert the GUI files and prepare the plugin for use in QGIS.

-3. Access the Plugin Manager
+4. Access the Plugin Manager
    - Open a new instance of QGIS.
    - In QGIS, go to **Plugins > Manage and Install Plugins...**.
    - Look for the plugin named **"AgroTool Color Segmenter"** in the list of available plugins.
    - Click **Install Plugin** or **Enable Plugin**.

-4. Use the Plugin
+5. Use the Plugin
    - After activation, look for the **AgroTool Color Segmenter** icon in the toolbar.
 The icon will display the SDU logo.
-   - Click on the icon to open the plugin's graphical user interface.
+   - Click on the icon to open the plugin's GUI.

 For questions or support, please contact aqu@mmm.sdu.dk.